 *If you want information about a denied claim, login to your HRA account.

-Before you fill out the form or call, be sure you know your bank’s routing number and your account number.
+Before you fill out the form, be sure you know your bank’s routing number and your account number.
 If you have a checking account, this information can be found on the bottom of a check (see image).

 **If you are using a reloadable debit card, the account number and routing number should be provided from the company who issues the cards.
 (The account number is not the number on the face of the card).